stoeps13/connections-doc/source/admin/customize/t_customize_change_logo.md

         -   ibmLogoOpaque16.png is the file name of your company logo.
         -   image\_height is the height of the logo.
         -   image\_width is the width of the logo.
+    !!! note
-    **Note:** If you are supporting right-to-left languages, such as Arabic or Hebrew, you must make equivalent changes to the customRTL.css file and save that in the customizationDir/themes/<theme\_name\>Theme directory as well.
+    If you are supporting right-to-left languages, such as Arabic or Hebrew, you must make equivalent changes to the customRTL.css file and save that in the customizationDir/themes/<theme\_name\>Theme directory as well.

 5. Save and close the custom.css file.